bourdalas/theLooper/Case/README.md

 # Details for the case construction related stuff

-## Some first thoughts and possible steps on how to do this
+## Possible steps on how to do this

 1. Decide outer case dimensions.
 2. Make prototype case: 4 wooden sides, single aluminium piece for top,  wooden/aluminium piece for bottom.